tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 ---
 ```

 The `categories` setting allows us to group related posts.
-This can be useful
+In particular it
-for SEO.
-In particular it changes the path part of the posts URL.
-For the above,
+changes the path part of the post's URL, for example, in the above the path is
-it changes the path to `/jekyll/update/2020/01/20/welcome-to-jekyll.html`.
+changed to `/jekyll/update/2020/01/20/welcome-to-jekyll.html`.
+This can be
-This can make linking between posts complicated.
-The trick is to use the
+useful for SEO, but does can make linking between posts more complicated.
+The
-`post_url` tag to generate the correct path:
+trick is to use the `post_url` tag to generate the correct path:

 ```liquid
 {% raw %}{% post_url 2020-01-20-welcome-to-jekyll %}{% endraw %}